ryanfisher/ryanfisher.io/resume.md

 ###### Select Accomplishments
 - Convinced team to move to a pull request workflow including thorough code review.
-- Spearheaded automated testing effort including setting up Teaspoon test runner, Jasmine testing framework, and Istanbul for checking test coverage.
+- Spearheaded automated testing effort for our JavaScript codebase.
 - Fixed legacy RSpec tests so team had a working build and could focus on writing specs with any new features.
 - Rewrote our doctor search page from a barely tested AngularJS app to a fully tested Backbone.js app.
 - Implemented a simple api server using Elixir and Phoenix web framework.